api7/grpc-client-nginx-module/README.md

 connectOpt:

 * `insecure`: whether connecting the target in an insecure(plaintext) way.
-False by default.
+True by default.

 ### call

 **syntax:** *res, err = conn:call(service, method, request)*

-Send an unary request.
+Send a unary request.
-The `request` is a Lua table which will be encoded according to the proto.
+The `request` is a Lua table that will be encoded according to the proto.
-The `res` is a Lua table which is decoded from the proto message.
+The `res` is a Lua table that is decoded from the proto message.

 ## Why don't we compile the gRPC library into the Nginx module

-The offical gRPC library is written in C++ and requires >2GB dependencies.
+The official gRPC library is written in C++ and requires >2GB dependencies.
-We don't use bazel/cmake to build Nginx and download >2GB dependencies will slow down our build process.
+We don't use bazel/cmake to build Nginx and downloading >2GB dependencies will slow down our build process.

 Therefore we choose gRPC-go as the core of gRPC engine.
 If the performance is